boondi recipe | how to make boondi at home | namkeen boondi | kara boondi

 Added to 113 cookbooks

-There are some things you need to take care of while making Boondi.
+There are some things you need to take care of while making namkeen boondi.
 The batter should be of the correct consistency, so add water little by little.

 After each use, make sure you wash and wipe the Boondhi Jhara dry before preparing the next batch.
-Remove the Boondi from the oil when it is crisp but yellowish in colour—do not wait till it starts becoming brownish.
+Remove the kara boondi from the oil when it is crisp but yellowish in colour—do not wait till it starts becoming brownish.

-Once done, cool completely and store in an airtight container to enjoy as as snack or use in other recipes.
+Once done, completely cool the namkeen boondi and store in an airtight container for upto 15 days and enjoy as as snack or use in other recipes.

-- Combine the besan, salt and approx. ¾ cup of water in a deep bowl and mix well using a whisk.
+- To make boondi, combine the besan, salt and approx. ¾ cup of water in a deep bowl and mix well using a whisk.

 - Add the oil and mix well.